Ozzcarr/lego-robot/README.md

 ## How to use

 ### Main branch
-Branch for stable product - Merge from the develop branch after every workshop
+Branch for stable product - Merge from the develop branch after every workshop.

 ### Develop branch
 The branch for developing the features - Merge from feature branch when a feature is developed.